Frequently Asked Questions

 Do I need an appointment?

 Yes, an appointment is preferable.
 We will make every effort to see patients on a walk-in basis, however, those individuals with appointments will be given priority.

 Where are you located?

-We are located in the lower level of Brady Residence Hall.
-We are beneath the skyway that connects Morrison and Koch.
+We are located in the lower level of Brady Residence Hall on the St. Paul campus.
+We are near the skyway that connects Morrison and Koch.
 There is a wheelchair ramp leading up to the front door of the clinic.

 What are your hours?

 Monday, February 1st

 Our services include Primary Care, Women's Health, Travel Clinic, Urgent Care and Wellness Services.

 Examples: acute injuries and illness care; allergy injections; blood pressure monitoring; chronic illness care; gynecology exams; immunizations; laboratory services; physical exams; pregnancy testing; STD testing, treatment & education; smoking cessation.

 In addition, we work closely with UST Counseling and Psychological Services as well as Athletics.